davenverse/shellfish/docs/tutorial/file_handling.md

 ### Exercise

-Imagine that you need to create a lot of nested files in a directory that also needs the creation of the subsequent folders.
-For that reason, you need to implement a function that creates both the file and the parent directories.
-Can you implement it?
-How?
+For this exercise, write a function that creates a file in a (deeply) nested directory.
+The directories should be created if they don't exist.

 @:select(api-style)